Lesser Nighthawk Chordeiles acutipennis

 The only report of Lesser Nighthawk in Duval County came during the Christmas Bird Count on 26 Dec 2009.
 I was birding with Roger Clark all day in our area of Black Hammock Island and Cedar Point, but we decided to finish the birding day at dusk at M&M Dairy.

 Two nighthawks started flying low over the field, and we were able to study them quite well for many minutes.
-We determined there was one each Lesser and Common Nighthawk, which at that time of year is actually more remarkable for Common than Lesser!
+We determined there was one each Lesser and Common Nighthawk, which at that time of year it is actually more remarkable to see a Common than a Lesser!
 Neither species is expected in winter, and Lesser should not be expected here at any time of year.

 Common Nighthawk Chordeiles minor

 Common Nighthawks usually arrive in the area between the third and fourth week of April and remain throughout the summer.
 They are entirely gone by the end of the first week in October.
 Historically, a go-to place to find them was a patch of land off Heckscher Drive near Carlucci Boat Ramp, an area that was turned into a salt marsh mitigation area in 2017…a place I then dubbed “Heritage River Road Wetlands”.

 Regardless, they can be found quite easily in any of the open spaces – I’ve even had them regularly over the dirt lot next to Walmart on Monument Road.
 Try in suitable habitat around 7:50-8:20PM in late April and throughout May and June, and you should be able to find one.
 Suggested places include the south end of Little Talbot Island over the dunes, Sheffield Regional Park, or Taye Brown park on the west side.